 The headline is possibly the most important part on your LinkedIn profile.
 It is your 120 character hook to people finding you in a LinkedIn search, it should be about what you do as opposed to what you are.
 It should be memorable and enticing enough for someone to click on your profile and not your competitors.

 Here is a compilation of a few interesting and creative LinkedIn headlines from around the world.
 Some are funny, some are memorable and some are very professional.
-Do let us know which is your favorite below in the comments section!
+Do let us know which is your favourite below in the comments section!

 Be sure to check out the Top 10 LinkedIn Headlines of Recruiters as well.